Cerrejon coal mine

 In its 2013-2014 annual report BHP Billiton stated that:

 - "Construction commenced in CY2011 and the project handled its first coal in the December 2013 quarter.The port expansion associated with the Cerrejón P40 project is currently being commissioned, although operational issues are expected to constrain capacity to approximately to 35 Mtpa (100 per cent basis) in the medium term.
 At 30 June 2014, the project was 94 per cent complete."
+(On June 30, 2013 the expansion project was stated as being 71% complete.)

 By late August, the expanded port was in operation and began loading its first shipment.